 Making a fall bicycle wreath can tie in memories or can just be a new to you piece for your home fall decor.

 If you'd like to see more fall decor inspiration check out our easy Wheat Wreath DIY and Fall Decor We Love From Our Cottage Farmhouse post.
+You should also check out my other great ideas for decorating with wreaths.

 Happy Decorating!